 How To Make A Podcast

 The explosion in popularity of the Podcast is something of a phenomenon.
 From your next-door neighbour to Hollywood stars just about everybody has one.
 Whatever you’re into from current affairs to celebrity gossip, science fiction to sports – there are podcasts covering every conceivable topic.
 Some podcasts utilise jingles, sound FX, and theme tunes for audacious experiences.
 Conversely, some are exercises in minimalist recording: one-person, one-mic.
+This begs the question: what is the best podcast setup for you?

 The beauty of the podcast lies in the direct connection between you and your audience.
 The production can be as elaborate or as simplistic as you wish, from multiple participants debating a topic at length or a single voice regaling an amusing or tear-jerking monologue.
 With that in mind, your setup can also be highly technical or stripped-back and fuss-free.
 We’re going to err on the fuss-free side and take a look at the gear that requires minimal effort.